OSC/ood-documentation/source/how-tos/debug/debug-apache.rst

 We suggest configurations similar to this.

 .. note::
-  The most important directives used to control this MPM are `ThreadsPerChild`, which controls the number of threads deployed by each child process and `MaxRequestWorkers`, which controls the maximum total number of threads that may be launched.
+  The most important directives are `MaxRequestWorkers`, which controls the number of simultaneous requests and `ServerLimit` combined with `ThreadsPerChild`, which when multiplied must be at least as big as the value for `MaxRequestWorkers`.

-  MaxRequestWorkers * ThreadsPerChild will be your effictive cap on the number of simultaneous requests that will be served.
+  It's best to keep `ServerLimit` at or below the number of cores for the OnDemand web host.

-  The example configuration below can handle about 8000 simultaneous requests.
+  The example configuration below can handle about 256 simultaneous requests.
-  It starts with 256 `MaxRequestWorkers` and assumes 8 cores.
   Use this as an example and increase or decrease `MaxRequestWorkers` accordingly (based on your resources, cpus & memory and how much traffic you anticipate) then recalculate `ServerLimit`, `ThreadsPerChild` and whatever else you may want to change.